 The construction accident lawyers at our offices in Northern Virginia, location have seen firsthand many cases of grieving families whose loved ones have died due to preventable accidents on the job.
 These families want to know why preventable construction accidents occurred and what can be done to ensure it does not happen to others.

-Since our doors opened in 1979, we have worked tirelessly to answer these questions and take legal action against negligent construction companies in and around DC on their behalf.
+Since our doors opened in 1979, we have worked tirelessly to answer these questions and take legal action against negligent construction companies in and around Virginia on their behalf.
 In fact, our work has helped to improve the law for workers nationwide.
 This includes our work on behalf of workers exposed to asbestos on the job by expanding their rights to file more than one claim in relation to progressing forms of mesothelioma and cancer.

 How are Employers Responsible for Safety in the Workplace?

 It is the absolute responsibility of employers to have proper safety procedures to ensure their workers stay safe.
 OSHA recommends a three-part outreach campaign for employers, contractors, and subcontractors to reduce construction accidents and injuries to workers.
 Our DC construction site injury lawyers provide this brief overview of employer responsibility for workplace safety:

 - Plan for the project to be completed safely.
 It is the employer’s duty to know what the job is going to entail, what safety equipment is needed, and what steps must be taken to protect workers from falls, electrocutions or other preventable injuries.
 The plan should be laid out and reviewed with each employee, noting any areas that may constitute a potential hazard in the project.
 Our construction accident attorneys also have experience assisting companies in developing and implementing effective emergency response plans in case of workplace accident or injury.